-- In the virtual competition, teams are given a 2 minute time period between the robot models being spawned and the start of the match to allow for the software of the robots to start properly.
+In the virtual competition, teams are given a 2 minute time period between the robot models being spawned and the start of the match to allow for the software of the robots to start properly.
 The start of the match is defined as the game state changing to READY for the first half time.
 At the beginning of the second half time, each half time in the extended period and the beginning of the penalty shootout, the autonomous referee will wait at least 15 seconds between spawning the robot models and transitioning to an active game state.
-Once the end of the match was declared by the referee and communicated by the GameController, teams receive a 2 minute time period to finish - was declared by the referee and communicated by the GameController, teams receive a 2 minute time per writing logs and properly shut down their program before the process will be terminated.
+Once the end of the match was declared by the referee and communicated by the GameController, teams receive a 2 minute time period to finish writing logs and properly shut down their program before the process will be terminated.